 And I am so glad it worked so beautifully.
 Now it’s the only way we make dosa dinners.
 We get 4 waffles ready, set another 4 to cook and entire family of 4 can have sit down dinner together full of dosa waffles.

-HOW TO SERVE MULTIGRAIN DOSA WAFFLES IF USING IT FOR CROWD
+HOW TO SERVE MULTIGRAIN DOSA WAFFLES FOR CROWD

 Make a big batch of batter.
 Start making the waffles.
 Simultaneously set your Oven to “warm” setting.